 Delivering ethical business growth

-Organizations and trusts can adopt two different routes to collecting beneficial ownership data.
-Look at each record manually, or automate the process.
+Organizations and trusts can adopt two different routes to collecting beneficial ownership data – 1.
+Look at each record manually, or 2 automate the process.
 The manual approach is prohibitive: too slow, too expensive and too prone to error.
 However, a semi-automated beneficial ownership data collection process streamlines the data collection process, delivers the necessary transparency and ethical business growth.

 So what action can you take?
-Ideally, you want to deploy a solution that enables your organization to reach its core data assets relating to global share ownership quickly and efficiently.
-A solution that enables you to get to the ‘holy grail’ of beneficial ownership structures first time, more often and more quickly.
+Ideally, you want to deploy a solution that enables your organization to reach its core data assets relating to global share ownership and significant control quickly and efficiently.
+A solution that enables you to get to the ‘holy grail’ of beneficial ownership and control structures first time, more often and more quickly.

 This is why it makes sense to use analysis and research tools to establish those links before you ‘deep dive’ into information on those businesses and people during the onboarding phase.
 This saves you time and money and potentially reduces the number of entities you then have to screen.
 For example, it enables you to: